-The Jewish custom is to place stones to honour the deceased, not flowers.
-Artist Daan Roosegaarde and his team of designers have used this as an inspiration for LEVENSLICHT.
+It is a Jewish custom to place stones to honour the deceased, rather than flowers.
+This was artist Daan Roosegaarde’s inspiration for LEVENSLICHT.
 By using invisible ultraviolet light, the specially developed stones with fluorescent pigments can light up every few seconds, like a breath of light.
 The artwork LEVENSLICHT was exhibited in Rotterdam, lighting up the banks of the river Maas.
 After that LEVENSLICHT was shared among more than 170 local municipalities with a Holocaust history in the Netherlands.
-Never before has the Holocaust been commemorated in so many places at the same time.
+Never before was the Holocaust commemorated in so many places at the same time.

-LEVENSLICHT (Light of Life) makes people aware of the consequences that the Holocaust has had in many Dutch municipalities.
+LEVENSLICHT raises awareness of the consequences that the Holocaust has had in many Dutch municipalities.
 Daan Roosegaarde: “It is an honor to be asked for this project.
-LEVENSLICHT is not a traditional static monument in which people are purely observers; it asks social participation.
+LEVENSLICHT is not a traditional static monument in which people are purely observers; it asks for social participation.
 Light is life, light is hope: LEVENSLICHT."

-Gerdi Verbeet, chairman of the National Committee for 4 and 5 May: “This work of art, which can be seen in many Dutch municipalities affected by the Holocaust, makes the emptiness and lack of this large group tangible in those municipalities where compatriots were murdered during the war, purely and simply for who they were."
+Gerdi Verbeet, chairman of the National Committee for 4 and 5 May: “This work of art, which can be seen in many Dutch municipalities affected by the Holocaust, makes the emptiness and loss of this large group tangible in those municipalities where compatriots were murdered during the war, purely and simply for who they were."